Ph4ntomas/glacier/README.md

 ## Features

-For now, these features are only implemented in lua due to the shorter design/dev/fix loop.
-I have a few more features I want to implement before porting everything to Rust, as well as some changes I want to send to Pinnacle which will heavily impact the library, so I may delay porting to rust until then.

 - A Bar to host widget
 - A timer api for easy asynchronous operation
 - Customizable widgets recipe